Origin of Hangul: Historiography

 There are extremely few known pieces of contemporary evidence on when and how Hangul was created.
-The main sources of information are the 1443 announcement of Hangul and the 1444 rebuke of Hangul, which are both part of the Veritable Records of Sejong, as well as the 1446 treatises used to promulgate Hangul: the Hunminjeongeum and the Hunminjeongeum Haerye.
-Scholars have also attempted to make inferences based on other pieces of evidence as well.
+The main sources of information are the announcement of Hangul around 1443 or 1444 CE and the rebuke of Hangul in 1444 CE, which are both part of the Veritable Records of Sejong, as well as the treatises of 1446 used to promulgate Hangul: the Hunminjeongeum and the Hunminjeongeum Haerye.
+Scholars have also attempted to make inferences based on other less direct pieces of evidence as well.

 The Veritable Records of Sejong, part of the Veritable Records of the Joseon Dynasty, were produced by government historians after the death of Sejong based on primary sources.
 Historians had editorial jurisdiction, independent from the king, on what to include in the Records.
 Several historians have argued that the personal opinions of the historians have impacted the Records coverage of Hangul.

-The 1446 treatises were originally published as a single book, with the Haerye being a commentary book for the Hunminjeongeum.
+The treatises of 1446 were originally published as a single book, with the Haerye being a commentary book for the Hunminjeongeum.
 They are of separate authorship; the Hunminjeongeum was authored by Sejong himself, while the Haerye was written by a group of scholars led by Chŏng Inji.
 While the Hunminjeongeum remained in the historical record, the Haerye was eventually lost and forgotten, possibly by the early 16th century.
-In 1940, a copy of it was rediscovered, and in 1946 it was published in full for the public.
+In 1940, a copy of it was rediscovered.
 Its discovery dramatically altered scholarship on Hangul.

 Gari Ledyard (1932–2021), a significant Western authority on the history of Hangul, was critical of early Western scholarship on Hangul and Korea in general.
 He argues that "few today would accept either their methodology or most of their conclusions" and that Western scholars often insufficiently accounted for Korean history and documentary evidence on the script's creation, and instead relied mostly on comparing the shapes and sounds of letters.
 According to Ledyard, Western scholarship on Hangul slowly evolved and improved over time.

 Background

-The idu script, used to write Korean, appears on this 6th- or 7th-century stone tablet.
+The Idu script, used to write Korean, appears on this 6th- or 7th-century stone tablet.
 Here, Chinese characters have their meaning preserved, but their order is changed to be more Koreanic.

 Before the invention of Hangul, Korea had been using Hanja (Chinese characters) since antiquity.
 The difficulty of the script limited its use to mostly upper-class people; commoners were largely illiterate.
-The script is not well suited for representing the Korean language; the Chinese and Korean languages are not closely related and differ in significant ways.
+The script is not well suited for representing the Korean language; the Chinese and Korean languages are not related and differ in significant ways.
 For example, Classical Chinese uses subject–verb–object word order while Middle Korean uses subject–object–verb word order.
 Korean pronunciation and ideas could only be indirectly represented.
 Some efforts were made to adapt the script to suit Korean, which resulted in the Idu script and its varieties, including Hyangch'al. Scholars have evaluated these scripts as complicated and difficult to decipher, and thus not useful for promoting widespread literacy.